 …”Because that is how one survives eternity,”…”or even a few years.
 Friends.
 Family.
 Moving with them.
 Moving forward.”

 The Broken Earth Trilogy is a fascinating read, with its unique world, people, and history.
 It is compelling, refreshing, intriguing, and most of the time, downright confusing.
-But don’t worry, everything will wort itself out in the end….or at least just enough for you to be able to find closure and not lose sleep at night thinking about what the heck you just put yourself through.
-On the surface, The Broken Earth is an exciting story of survival, but underneath, it is a deep novel that isn’t just environmental, it is also about family ties, especially that of motherhood, discrimination, and acceptance.
+But don’t worry, everything will work itself out in the end….or at least just enough for you to find closure and not lose sleep at night thinking about what the heck you just put yourself through.
+On the surface, The Broken Earth is an exciting story of survival, but underneath, it is a deep novel that isn’t only about the environment but also family ties, especially, motherhood, discrimination, and acceptance.

 So, sit back, relax and let the nameless narrator tell you about yourself.
 Without giving too much away, you are Essun, a middle-aged woman, married with two children, and oh, did I forget to mention that you’re an orogene?